The Night Eats the World: Plot

 As winter approaches, he is forced to contend with a lack of heat, and the water supply to the apartment building stops working.
 Surviving by collecting rain water and creating a fireplace, Sam's mental state continues to decline.
 He notices one day that the streets are largely empty.
-Sam tests how far away the zombies are by loudly playing a drum set.
+Frustrated, Sam tests how far away the zombies are by loudly playing a drum set and screaming in rhythm.
 The undead return in hordes and nearly climb onto the apartment's balcony by piling atop one another.
 An enraged Sam continues to play despite the danger.

 That night, Sam hears movement outside his bedroom door and fires the shotgun through it.
 He hears cries of pain and realizes he shot another person.
-He attempts emergency medical aid and finds the woman's bag, which has a large amount of rope and a grapnel hook she uses to go from rooftop to rooftop.
-The next morning, Sam speaks with the woman, Sarah, who explains how she has survived.
-He retrieves supplies from the lowest apartment and kills the zombified occupants.
+He attempts emergency medical aid and finds the woman's bag, which has a large amount of rope and a grapple hook she uses to go from rooftop to rooftop.
+The next morning, Sam speaks to the woman, Sarah, who explains how she has survived.
+He retrieves supplies from the lowest apartment and methodically eliminates the remaining zombified occupants.
 She goes to the roof and tells Sam he will either die or go insane if he does not leave the apartment building.
 Sam at first brushes her off, but relents.
 He returns to his room and finds Sarah dead from the gunshot, apparently indicating that his conversations with her after he shot her were just a hallucination.
 He mourns her loss, eulogizes her, and covers her body.
+Among her possessions he finds a camera with photos of her family, then later of himself standing on the rooftop.

 Sam decides to leave the apartment, burning the tapes and releasing Alfred, who wanders into his nearby apartment where Sam locks him away.
 The burning tapes set off a fire alarm; zombies attack the building.
 They break down the doors and rush inside.
-Killing several, Sam manages to get to the roof and swings across the street to the next building, where he climbs to the rooftop and stares out into the seemingly endless skyline of Paris.
+Killing several and hiding in the smoke, Sam manages to get to the roof and swings across the street to the next building, where he climbs to the rooftop and stares out into the seemingly endless skyline of Paris.
 He briefly hears a sound that might indicate the existence of other survivors.